psth2876/student_analysis/README.md

 to analyze various information and gain results from the processed data.
 Datasets regarding student performance in secondary education of two Portuguese schools namely Gabriel Pereira and Mourinho da Silveira has been given.
-The main objective of the coursework is to prepare data for further analysis and visualization study.
+The main objective is to prepare data for further analysis and visualization study.

 ## 1\.
 Data Understanding